 On a side note, investors interested in leveraging returns will be glad to know that ETFs can be bought on margin, and options are available on ETFs.
 As cliché as this saying is, it is important to remember leverage is a double-edge sword: cutting out huge returns, as well as, cutting out the ignorant investors.

 While ETFs are pushed by Wall Street and as other investors brag about her double digit returns, prudent investors remember: some investments–just aren’t made for everyone.
 So the dive into ETFs will depend on your investing personality and investment goals.
-So be sure to follow some sound advice: Eight Rules for Exchange Traded Funds.

 Some investors will want the ease of investing in a specialized sector without having to sit down and pick the companies within that specialized sector.
 While other investors will want to research for hours and pick the best company within that sector, it depends on the investor weather ETFs are the right investment.